 Choosing the right conveyor system need not be an overwhelming task for the warehouse or distribution center professional.
 It starts with the realization that there is no perfect or ideal material handling system.
-The most efficient mindset when considering a conveyor system is to be sure the system is designed with specific characteristics starting with the ease of adaptability to changing needs.
+The most efficient mindset when considering a conveyor system as part of a company’s Material Handling Solutions is to be sure the system is designed with specific characteristics starting with the ease of adaptability to changing needs.

 While seeming rhetorical, the conveyor system must be operationally safe and reliable.
 The conveyor solution must require minimal maintenance and cost effective to operate.

 Too often conveyors are relegated as non-value-added equipment that does little more than move product through a warehouse or distribution center.
 Conveyors must not be the last elements considered in the process planning cycle, but rather the first.

 Of similar importance is choosing a secure and reliable commercial door.
 Far too many warehouses are forced to get a Door Replacement when their original door proves unfit for its purpose.

 Turning conveyor and door selection and purchase into a pure commodity introduces risk to the operation, productivity, and cost-effective material flow.